CIRCUS OF MAXENTIUS – by RomeCabs

 Since the 6th century, this complex was part of the Patrimonium Appiae (estate owned by the Catholic Church along Via Appia)

-Currently, Circus Maxentius is under the care of Soprintendenza Archeologica di Roma, and it is open to the public for visits.
+Currently, Circus Maxentius is under the care of Soprintendenza Archeologica di Roma, and it is open to the public for visits, for off-the-beaten-path place sin Rome to visit.

 .